 - New products - each of the five commodities (paper and cardboard, plastic, steel, aluminium and glass) are sent to manufacturers to be made into new products which we can purchase and use.

-To assist with the recycle sorting process we encourage residents to place only acceptable recyclable items into their recycle bin.
+To assist with the recycling sorting process we encourage residents to place only acceptable recyclable items into their recycle bin.
 Find out what can go into your recycle bin here.

 The wrong items in your recycle bin are called 'contamination'.
-Some contaminates are frequently placed in the recycling bin and make their way to the MRF.
-These contaminates reduce the effectiveness of the MRF process, mix with recyclables (compromising their value) and end up being sent to landfill anyway.
+Some contaminants are frequently placed in the recycling bin and make their way to the MRF.
+These contaminants reduce the effectiveness of the MRF process, mix with recyclables (compromising their value) and end up being sent to landfill anyway.